COVESA/dlt-daemon/doc/dlt_for_developers.md

 ```

 From DLT Viewer, an injection message can be sent by right-clicking the
-corresponding context in the project view (“Send injection”).
+corresponding context in the project view ("Send injection").
 A dialog will pop
 up to specify the injection data as shown below.

 ![alt text](images/dlt-viewer-send-injection-dialog.png "DLT Viewer Send Injection Callback")